Breville Barista Touch Review: Can’t Touch This!

 However, once I let go and embraced the concept, I found myself really enjoying this machine.
 Although the touchscreen is a little “sticky,” I soon got the hang of it.
 Plus, the whole thing is just so darned intuitive that I didn’t need to consult the user manual at all.
 Incidentally, there’s a whole tutorial section in the menu, which will be really great for beginners.

 I won’t go into great detail about my experiences dialing in espresso, suffice to say it took me a while to get to grips with the grinder settings and dose timer.
-Still, I was eventually able to get some truly delicious espresso from the Barista Touch.
+Still, I was eventually able to get some truly delicious espresso shots from the Barista Touch.

 With the coffee beans I was using, I got the best results with a grind setting of 18 and a dose of 19 grams.
 Again, I highly recommend using a coffee scale with this machine.